mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set policy on who can invite others to a team using the **Send Email Invite**, **Get Team Invite Link**, and **Add Members to Team** options on the main menu.
 If **Get Team Invite Link** is used to share a link, you can expire the invite code from **Team Settings > Invite Code** after the desired users have joined the team.
 Options include:

-**All team members**: Allows any team member to invite others using an email invitation, team invite link or adding members to the team directly.
+**All team members**: Allows any team member to invite others using an email invitation, team invite link or by adding members to the team directly.

 **Team and System Admins**: Hides the email invitation, team invite link, and the add members to team buttons in the Main Menu from users who are not Team Admins or System Admins.